Open-Urantia/OpenUrantia-data/CONTRIBUTING.md

 If you have any questions or need further guidance, feel free to reach out to the project maintainers or ask in the project's Issues section.

-Thank you for contributing to the Urantia Papers JSON project!
+Thank you for contributing to the Urantia Papers open-source data project!